 Our space is large enough for installation work, and we encourage multiple disciplines, topics, and can host solo or group shows.
 While we have open call twice a year, if you are interested in having a show at Mantle, please click below and send an inquiry.
-We are happy to answer any questions.

 If you'd like, you can make a direct donation to Mantle Art Space right here!
 Any amount is appreciated - we are a non-profit space and we rely on community engagement to keep bringing contemporary art to San Antonio!

 Just want to make a donation?

 Sara Corley Martinez was born in Frederick, Maryland in 1986.
 She received her MFA from the University of Cincinnati in 2011.
 Sara has exhibited around the US with work in Baltimore, New York, and Cincinnati.
 After a break to have a child she is inspired to create work about this physical transformation.